blundergat-155/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias: create an aloas for the ls command to instead remove everything from the current directory
 1-hello_you: displays a hello message with your username with help from the whoami command
+2-path: append the action directory to the end of the PATH variabel